paladinarcher/vetsez-ds-demo1-coding-challenge-app/README.md

 # README

 ## Setup for Ruby on Rails
 ##### Note for Windows 10 Pro users:  When installing programs, ensure that none of file paths have spaces in them (e.g. C:\Users\Program Location vs C:\Users\ProgramLocation).
-The first one will cause problems with Ruby on Rails.
+Spaces in paths can make setting up bat files more difficult.

 1. Download and install the current stable versions of:
 JAVA 11 JDK, JRuby ((ver 9.2.8.0) - Desired Executable Setup File), Maven, Yarn, PostgreSQL, and Node